verivital/behaverify/REPRODUCIBILITY/2026_TBA/examples/AcasXu_closed_loop/README.md

 ## Monolithic Verification (baseline)

-The committed file `invar.txt` contains the monolithic result:
+The monolithic result (from a reference run):

 ```
 INVARSPEC: true